BabGee/dot-py/README.md

     How To Run webcart(windows)
-    Create a folder and cd into it download and create a virtualenv inside the folder cd into virtualenv (to activate virtualenv use command ".\scripts\activate") install django inside the virtualenv
+    Create a folder and cd into it download and create a virtualenv using pip inside the folder(pip install virtualenv && virtualenv <name>) cd into virtualenv (to activate virtualenv use command ".\scripts\activate") install django inside the virtualenv(pip install django) clone webcart folder
-    paste webcart folder
+    install libraries using pip(pip install Pillow, pip install django-crispy_forms) runserver using command "python manage.py runserver"
-    (various libraries to be installed like Pillow) using manage.py runserver using command "python manage.py runserver" copy paste the given url to you browser
+    copy paste the given url to you browser and run website